animation-is-always-taken/the-cust-engine/README.md

 THIS IS A TEST BRANCH TO PORT THIS TO 1.20.6 EVERYTHING HERE IS EXPERIMENTAL EVEN IF IT SOMEHOW ISN'T BROKEN

-a geyser-compatible datapack that adds (untested):
+a geyser-compatible datapack that adds:

 -custom mobs